tirfil/pci_hostmem/README.md

 > sudo chmod 666 /dev/hostmem.

 Write a C program using file operations (open, read, write, close) to access the buffer (see test_hostmem.c).

+Multi buffer mode.
+Several buffers could be opened and access in with the driver in the same time.
+For example a buffer for RX part and another for TX part.